Xilinx/Vitis_Libraries/solver/docs/src/tutorial.rst

 (1) Operator combinations in kernel, like number of operators or operator pipeline.
 Most L1 APIs and glue logic inside L2 kernels are connected with streams.
 You can add more operators into kernels to increase its performance as long as it is not bound by other factors like logic resource and memory bandwidth.
 (2) Building configs to improve frequency or migrate to other AMD FPGA device.
-(3) Test correctness in sw-emu, hw-emu and on-board.
+(3) Test correctness in hw-emu and on-board.

 Command to Run L2 cases
 -------------------------